PANDemlc/CS325_Project1/README.md

 # Basic python article web scraper.

 This program uses BeautifulSoup to find the title and main text of ABCNews sports articles.
-Then the main body of the article is sent to chatGPT and summarized in 50 words or less using the **OpenAI API**.
+Then the main body of the article is sent to ChatGPT and summarized in 50 words or less using the **OpenAI API**.
 Finally, a file with the name of the original article is created in **'Data > processed'** that contains the AI response.

 ## Setup Instructions
 * In a compatible terminal environment for executing Conda commands, initialize the conda environment with the **requirements.yml** file.